 Founding partners of the ACM include Toyota Motor North America and Ford Motor Company, and AT&T is the facility’s official and exclusive cellular network provider.
 Since the facility’s grand opening in early 2018 more companies, such as Microsoft and several automotive manufacturers, have partnered with the ACM to advance the testing and validation of mobility technology.

 To learn more about the ACM, visit www.acmwillowrun.org.

-Located in Ann Arbor at the University of Michigan, Mcity is the world’s first advanced mobility R&D center for testing connected and automated vehicles and technologies under controlled, realistic conditions before operating them in real traffic.
+Located in Ann Arbor at the University of Michigan, the Mcity Test Facility is the world’s first purpose-built proving ground for testing connected and automated vehicles and technologies under controlled, realistic conditions.

 To learn more about Mcity, visit mcity.umich.edu.

 Michigan Department of Transportation

 Michigan is home to the largest deployment of Vehicle to Infrastructure (V2I) technology in the United States called the Smart Corridor.
 Smart corridors use cameras, sensors, and big data to help drivers avoid construction, spend less time in traffic, and stay safer.